 The Government of Kazakhstan has made strides to improve its enforcement regime, both with its legislative reforms (noted above) and with stepped up police activity.
 However, the enforcement reports issued by the Government of Kazakhstan's Economic Crimes agency in recent years indicate a relatively small number (for the size of the market) of police raids and seizures, and most troubling, almost no criminal convictions for IPR offenses.
-In fact, IIPA knows of no criminal convictions with jail sentences imposed in 2006 in the music, film, or entertainment software industries.
+In fact, IIPA knows of no criminal convictions with jail sentences imposed in 2007 in the music, film, or entertainment software industries.
 Instead, we understand that all the copyright criminal cases resulted in either no sentence or a suspended sentence.

 The Business Software Alliance (BSA) reports that in recent years "open and notorious" piracy has been reduced because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative, and civil penalties for such activities.
-For example, unlicensed discs of BSA-member products, which used to be easily found in the marketplace, are now more difficult to find.
+For example, unlicensed discs of BSA member products, which used to be easily found in the marketplace, are now more difficult to find.
 In addition, the sale of hard-disc loaded computers with unlicensed software has been reduced.
 Generally, companies that sell computers sell them without any loaded software, or only with licensed software.
-Still piracy levels for software remain very high - 86% according to preliminary figures.
+In recent years, piracy levels for software have remained very high.
+Overall, the BSA reports in 2007 (based on its preliminary figures) piracy rates are at 79% and losses at \$54 million.

 Enforcement is undertaken by a variety of agencies, including the Copyright Agency within the Ministry of Culture (16 departments) and various enforcement agencies.
 These agencies have assisted with some raids, in recent years, including against software pirates.
 A special IPR Department was created within the Finance Police (with national authority), but problems interpreting the law, in particular the threshold for criminal and administrative action have hampered their enforcement activities.
-In recent years, the copyright industries signed memoranda of understanding with the Government of Kazakhstan; there have also been training programs conducted throughout the country.
+In recent years, the copyright industries signed Memoranda of Understanding with the Government of Kazakhstan; there have also been training programs conducted throughout the country.
 The government has pledged to the copyright industries that it would undertake more and better enforcement.
 IIPA encourages the government to act, especially against criminal operations, and to improve its overall enforcement with deterrent penalties.